 Lucy is from Manchester and has been living in London for the last five years.
 A lot of Lucy’s work is rooted in her northern heritage and she is passionate about giving regional characters more of a voice within the theatre.
 Lucy is particularly interested in exploring the human stories behind larger themes often exposed in the media, thus opening up these subjects to an audience in a more ambiguous way, without moralising but simply presenting a series of human actions and choices.

 Lucy’s new one-act play WEIRD introduces Yasmin who drops out of university when her behaviour rituals get in the way of life.
 WEIRD was crowned Arcola Slam Soap Champion 2018, winning the audience vote by an overwhelming margin.
 It will be on at the Pleasance Courtyard, Edinburgh Fringe (2018) with London previews at Theatre503 and The Bunker.
 It had a showcase presentation at the Soho Theatre as part of the Soho Rising season (December 2018).

 GLITTER PUNCH is available in the #playsfromVAULT3 anthology and also as a standalone volume from Nick Hern Books.

-Lucy is currently a member of the Soho Theatre Writer’s Lab where she is developing new play AFTER ALL THIS TIME, completion date June 2018.
+Lucy is currently a member of the Soho Theatre Writer’s Lab where she is developing new play AFTER ALL THIS TIME.